-The program coordinator will evaluate credits for transfer on an individual basis for the following courses: PN 101 Human Biology and PN 102 Human Growth and Development Across the Lifespan.
-Human biology credits for transfer must have been earned within four (4) years of entrance into the practical nursing program.
-To transfer either course, the applicant must have attained a grade of "C" or higher.
+The program coordinator will evaluate credits for transfer on an individual basis for the following courses: PN 101 Anatomy & Physiology and PN 102 Human Growth and Development Across the Lifespan.
+Anatomy & Physiology credits for transfer must have been earned within five (5) years of entrance into the practical nursing program.
+To transfer either course, the applicant must have attained a grade of "B-" or higher.
 The applicant must submit a copy of the course syllabus or catalogue course description in addition to an official transcript.
-Two (2) semesters of human anatomy and physiology can be accepted in lieu of one (1) semester of human biology.
-(Approved February, 2010)
+Two (2) semesters of human anatomy and physiology can be accepted in lieu of one (1) semester of human biology (80 hours).